-Guides - Deploying Docker through the Linode Marketplace
+Guides - Deploy Docker through the Linode Marketplace

 Quickly deploy a Compute Instance with many various software applications pre-installed and ready to use.

 Docker is a tool that enables you to create, deploy, and manage containers.
 Each container is a lightweight stand-alone package that containing the code, libraries, runtime, system settings, and dependencies that are required to run an application.
 Every container is deployed with its own CPU, memory, block I/O, and network resources, without having to depend upon an individual kernel and operating system.
 While it may be easiest to compare Docker to virtual machines, they differ in the way they share or dedicate resources.

 Deploying a Marketplace App

 The Linode Marketplace allows you to easily deploy software on a Compute Instance using the Cloud Manager.
 See Get Started with Marketplace Apps for complete steps.

 Log in to the Cloud Manager and select the Marketplace link from the left navigation menu.
 This displays the Linode Create page with the Marketplace tab pre-selected.